RandomEngy/fcm-push-listener/README.md

 4) Creates an encryption key pair using the legacy `aesgcm` mode of the `ece` crate.
 5) Calls https://fcmregistrations.googleapis.com/v1/projects/{project_id}/registrations to do the final FCM registration and get the FCM token.

-## `FcmPushListener.connect()`
+## `registration.gcm.checkin()`

-1) Makes another checkin call to keep our "device" up to date.
+Makes another checkin call to keep our "device" up to date.

+## `new_connection()`

-2) Makes a TLS/TCP connection to `mtalk.google.com:5228` and sends information encoded via protobuf to log in with our generated device ID and the list of persistent IDs that we have seen.
+1) Makes a TLS/TCP connection to `mtalk.google.com:5228` and sends information encoded via protobuf to log in with our generated device ID and the list of persistent IDs that we have seen.
-3) Keeps the socket connection open to listen for push messages.
+2) Keeps the socket connection open to listen for push messages.

 ## Messages